lsst-sqre/lsst-technote-bootstrap/{{cookiecutter.repo_name}}/README.rst

 Remember that images and other types of assets should be stored in the ``_static/`` directory of this repository.
 See ``_static/README.rst`` for more information.

-The published report at {{ cookiecutter.url }} will be automatically rebuilt whenever you push your changes to the ``master`` branch on `GitHub <https://github.com/{{ cookiecutter.github_namespace }}`_.
+The published technote at {{ cookiecutter.url }} will be automatically rebuilt whenever you push your changes to the ``master`` branch on `GitHub <https://github.com/{{ cookiecutter.github_namespace }}>`_.

-Updating Metadata
+Updating metadata
 =================

-Report metadata is maintained in ``metadata.yaml``.
+This technote's metadata is maintained in ``metadata.yaml``.
-In this metadata you can edit the report's title, authors, publication date, etc..
+In this metadata you can edit the technote's title, authors, publication date, etc..
 ``metadata.yaml`` is self-documenting with inline comments.

 ****